El-Pea/calculator/README.md

 4. ~~Make equals do the last operation and value entered~~
 5. ~~Make every operator press but the first equals() and display() until AC~~
 6. ~~Make posNeg functional~~
+7. Highlight selected operator button when it is pressed and disable it on next number press

 Bugs</br>
 1. ~~Decimal point doesn't display until decimal pressed.~~